 Hi, I’m Emily

-So I devoured research on fulfillment, developed activities to reimagine what meaningful work actually looks like, and rebuilt a life that feels aligned with me – instead of just looking impressive on paper.
+I devoured research on happiness and work.
+Then designed psychology based activities to get to the heart of what meaningful work actually means.
+I redesigned and rebuilt my life so that it feels aligned with me โ€“ instead of just looking impressive on paper.

 emily fable at desk